panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 commentsThreadId: explanation-of-javascript-closures
 ---

 Every JavaScript developer should understand closures.
 Thanks to closures, the callbacks, event handlers, higher-order functions can access outer scope variables.
+Functional programming wouldn't be possible without closures.

-While closures are everywhere, they could be difficult to grasp.
+While closures are widely used, they could be difficult to grasp.
 Closures, like recusion, require an "Aha!" moment.

-In this post, I will start with the terms fundamental to closures.
+In this post, I will start with the terms fundamental to closures: scope and lexical scope.
 Then, after grasping the basics, it will be easier to understand the closure itself.

 A nice bonus awaits at the end: the closure concept explained with a real world example.

 ## 1. The scope

-> *The scope* defines the boundaries within which variables exists.
+When you define a variable (except a global one), you want it to exist for one purpose.
+E.g. an `index` variable makes sense to exist within a `for()` loop.

-Any variable exists within the limits of a *scope*.
+The concept that manages the accessibility of variables is called *scope*.
 You are free to access the variable defined within its scope.
 However, outside of its  scope, the variable is not accessible.

+In JavaScript, the body of a function and a code block defines the boundaries of a scope.

 The body of the function `foo()` is the scope where the variable `count` exists: